The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 Lovely little beach which you can walk to from Poldhu.
 Pretty church also.

 A great walk along the South West coastal path with stunning views and beaches.
-Take your dog as you will pass pubs where they are welcome and don't forget to visit Ann's famous Pasty Shop in Lizard village, it will be worth it just as long as she hasn't run out!
+Don't forget to visit Ann's famous Pasty Shop in Lizard village, it will be worth it just as long as she hasn't run out!
+This is a strenuous walk of approximately seven miles but you can usually catch the village bus back to Mullion if the return journey is a bit much.

 A small village on the road to Gunwalloe Church Cove.
 Quaint thatched cottages and a pub.